adzerk/audience-android-sdk/README.md

 Velocidi SDK is published to Maven central as a single module.
 Please reference the badge above or go to the [release page](https://github.com/velocidi/velocidi-android-sdk/releases) to check our latest version.

-To install the SDk in your application you just need to add the following dependency to the `app/build.gradle` file.
+To install the SDK in your application you just need to add the following dependency to the `app/build.gradle` file.

 ```gradle
 dependencies {